top of page

 Another huge practitioner mistake:

-accidentally turning trance depth into:👉 a performance goal
+accidentally turning trance depth into:

 Clients begin wondering: